Bounds to electron spin qubit variability for scalable CMOS architectures: Results

 When comparing these valley splittings to the spin splitting, we may ignore the variability in Zeeman energy (which is only of a few parts per thousand).
-Therefore, if we set a relatively high electric confinement ($\approx$28~meV ${\rm nm}^{-1}$ is sufficient in our simulation) and we tune the magnetic field low enough (<700~mT in our study), all the 49 qubits in the simulation will obey the condition of valley splitting larger than the Zeeman splitting.
-In a full scale quantum processor, this will translate to a small but finite number of quantum dots that have valley splittings clashing with the spin splitting, which must be dealt with by either changing the number of electrons in the dot~\cite{Leon2020} or discarding that dot from the processor at the firmware level.
+Therefore, if we set a relatively high electric confinement ($\approx$28~meV ${\rm nm}^{-1}$ is sufficient in our simulation) and we tune the magnetic field low enough (<700~mT in our study), all the 49 qubits in the simulation will obey the condition of valley splitting larger than the Zeeman splitting (See inset Fig.~\ref{fig2}\textbf{f}).
+However, the fitted distributions in Fig.~\ref{fig2}\textbf{f} show that the valley splitting can sometimes be very small, even at high electric confinements.
+This is an exceptional event, and for low magnetic fields none of the 49 dots simulated here had valley splittings too small.
+However, it could potentially affect the development of large-scale quantum processors with millions of qubits as it is expected that a number of quantum dots will have the valley splitting clashing with the spin splitting.
+A possible solution would involve changing the number of electrons in the dot~\cite{Leon2020}.
+In worst case scenarios, the dot must be discarded from the processor at the firmware level.
+A thorough discussion of the impact of this decision on error correction is presented in Ref.~\cite{Nagayama_2017}.

 Even with a consistently high valley splitting, qubit performance can still be impacted by variations in valley phases between neighbouring dots.
-The electron density will present Bloch oscillations in the $z$ direction, which are barely visible in Fig.~\ref{fig1}\textbf{f} and were enhanced in Fig.~\ref{fig2}\textbf{c} by taking the difference between the electron densities of both valley states.
+The electron density will present Bloch oscillations in the $z$ direction, which are barely visible in Fig.~\ref{fig1}\textbf{f} and were enhanced in Fig.~\ref{fig2}\textbf{e} by taking the difference between the electron densities of both valley states (Methods).
 Notice that the $z$ oscillations have the same phase across the whole dot instead of conforming to the roughness of the oxide.
 This implies that the valley phase is well defined even in the presence of surface disorder.
 This phase has an impact on operations that involve two dots, such as electron tunnelling and exchange coupling, because it determines whether these valley oscillations interfere constructively or destructively~\cite{tariq_impact_2022, Tagliaferri2018}.
-Fig.~\ref{fig2}\textbf{h} shows the valley phases across the 49 simulated dots, revealing that dots with larger valley splittings (typically above 300~$\mu$eV) tend to have similar valley phases, near zero in our definition.
+Fig.~\ref{fig2}\textbf{g} shows the valley phases across the 49 simulated dots, revealing that dots with larger valley splittings (typically above 300~$\mu$eV) tend to have similar valley phases, near zero in our definition.We speculate that this behaviour is a consequence of most dots with high valley splittings being formed in a preferred atomic layer, with similar z (see inset Fig. 2f), such that they have aligned valley phases.